yosefshalomtz/crackGlatnetBilling/README.md

 3. The time counter will disappear, allowing unlimited usage without deducting from your remaining account time.

 > **Note:** This project is for demonstration purposes only.

+### Build

+To build the executable, run:

+    make

+To clean build artifacts:

+    make clean